Working together to address key challenges facing the industry globally

 The mission of our environmental sustainability work is to position the consumer goods industry as a leader in tackling climate change, reducing waste and improving environmental stewardship in global supply chains.
 Our work seeks to align the industry on how to move forward together in a way that shows how responsible business actions make for good business.

 Of course, we cannot solve climate change by ourselves.
 We are also engaging and working with governments, NGOs and other key stakeholders to drive progress towards broader international goals, such as the UN Sustainable Development Goals, and seek to create partnerships that drive positive change.
 However, we must lead by example and show exactly how the consumer goods industry is delivering on its promise, improving lives and securing the future of the planet.
+One example of this would be our recent announcements at COP26, whereby we confirmed our status as an official UN Race to Zero Accelerator and our commitment to drive actions to transform production lanscapes to “forest positive” by 2030 .

 Forced labour is an endemic social problem riddled throughout supply chains globally.
 25 million individuals are victims of forced labour today.
 It is one of the most profitable global crimes and a problem of this magnitude cannot be solved by one person, company or industry acting alone.